Program reduces flow of drugs

 Researchers have found pharmaceuticals — including painkillers, hormones and anti-depressants — in a majority of U.S. surface waters that have been tested, including the Great Lakes and its tributaries.
 Improper disposal of pharmaceutical and personal care products, known as PPCPs, is a problem because many of the chemical compounds in those products pass through wastewater treatment systems.
 Those compounds can affect water quality and harm fish and wildlife.
 Scientists have already found freshwater fish with both male and female sexual characteristics in streams and rivers across the U.S. and in the Great Lakes.
 Low levels of painkillers and antidepressants have been detected in drinking water supplies across the Great Lakes basin.
 Sources of PPCPs include personal medications, illicit drug use, veterinary drugs, agribusiness, pharmaceutical manufacturing and residues from hospitals.

-Resource challenges addressed: Contamination of surface waters and drinking water sources due to improper disposal of pharmaceutical and personal care products (PPCPs).
+- Contamination of surface waters and drinking water sources

-Key partners (public and private): U.S. Environmental Protection Agency, U.S. Geological Survey and Sea Grant programs in Pennsylvania, Illinois, Indiana, New York and Ohio.
+Key partners: Great Lakes Restoration Initiative, U.S. Environmental Protection Agency, U.S. Geological Survey and Sea Grant programs in Pennsylvania, Illinois, Indiana, New York and Ohio